andyfry/dotfiles/README.md

 - I stripped out unneeded settings and changed defaults to meet my needs

 ## TODO
-- symlink files
+- symlink files error handling
-- MacOS Settings
+- continue editing MacOS Settings
+- update macos.sh feedback
 - Homebrew apps
 - Should the repo be called dotfiles?
 Is MacSetup better?
 - Should I use a tool to install dotfiles e.g. stow?
 - Should I use a bare git repository for dotfiles?
+- Look into Hammerspoon
+- Look into Alfred

 ## Notes
 These are notes for me while I create these scripts.